kiananasiri/Data-Base-of-University-MySQL-PY/README.md

 # Data-Base-of-University-SQL-PY

 Hi there 👋🏻,
-This is my final project for our university course 'Database.'
-In this project, we created a database for a university website.
+This is our final project for university course 'Database.'
+In this project, we created a MySql database for a university website.
 You can check out our EER diagram in the repository, as well as a Python code that performs a basic GUI for it.